rancher/rio/docs/v0.6.0/workloads.md

 ### Examples

+Note: some of these examples need proper RBAC setup, for more information check [here](./rbac.md).

 ```bash
 # Running container with configMap mounted into containers, requires configMap to exist in the same namespace
 $ rio run --config config/nginx.conf:/etc/nginx/nginx.conf nginx